sleekEagle/pcr_cloud/README.md

 ## Connecting to RDS using this code
-You must have the RDS_credentials.txt and s3_credentials.txt files which contains the credential details for this user\
+You must have the RDS_credentials.txt and s3_credentials.txt files which contains the credential details for this user
-1. place the credential files in current directory\
+1. place the credential files in current directory
 +-- RDS_credentials.txt\
 +-- s3_credentials.txt\
++-- slack_secret.txt\
 +-- dir1\
 &emsp;|   +--dir2\
 &emsp; &emsp; |   +--dir3 (clone this git repo here)\
 &emsp; &emsp; &emsp; &emsp; |  +--pcr_cloud\
 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; |  +--rds.py\
-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; +--other files\
+&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; +--other files

 2. in pythonn code import rds
 3. To make connection with cloud RDS MYSQL databse, use